EVENING WORKSHOPS

 IMSC Spectroscopy-MS Workshop

-Uniting Mass spectrometry and spectroscopy
+Uniting Mass spectrometry and laser spectroscopy

 Date: Monday 19 August 2024